czhao1987/ZhaoMEMS/_pages/research.md

 Structural/modal interactions and nonlinear effects can be very useful in this part of research, too!

-# FET-based Sensors & diode-based sensors
+# III.
+FET-based Sensors & diode-based sensors

 I am also very interested in developing micro-/nano-scale sensors based on field-effect transistors (FET) (e.g. <a href="https://en.wikipedia.org/wiki/ISFET"> ISFET</a>) and diodes (e.g. <a href="https://en.wikipedia.org/wiki/Photodiode"> photodiode</a>) , for a variety of applications, such as biosensors.
 Check out our most recent <a href="https://pubs.acs.org/doi/abs/10.1021/acsnano.0c08075"> ACS Nano paper</a> in this area.